 Admission to the Art Institute of Chicago is free to Illinois residents every Thursday evening from 5-8pm.
-Free Winter Weekdays January 7-February 15; February 19-20, 2019.
-Illinois residents only.
-A valid ID with an Illinois address is required for free admission.
 All children under age 14 are always free.
 When you go on Thursday evenings always check the AIC Calendar as they usually have lectures open to the general public.

 Free Admission for teens ages 14-17

-Beginning Jan 2, 2017 children ages 14-17, who are residents of the City of Chicago, are now free.
-The AIC received a grant to fund these admissions for the next 25 years!
-Children ages 14-17 must present a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago to get free admission
+Children ages 14-17, who are residents of the City of Chicago must present a school ID, drivers license, report card or other document indicating that they are a resident of the City of Chicago to get free admission.

 Bank of America credit card